Myth Buster: 5 common misconceptions about Influencer Marketing

 1. Influencer marketing is only relevant for Millennial and Gen Z audiences.

 Audience demographics greatly vary based on the social platform in question.
 For instance, 35% of Pinterest users are 30 to 49, and 24% of Facebook’s users are over the age of 55.
 The largest demographic using Twitter is 35-49.
-More broadly, anyone can recommend a product or service to their peers, regardless of their age.
+The pandemic has also prompted a generational behavioural shift: 62% of Gen X and 'Boomers' now use at least 1 social media platform every day.

 Even so-called Gen Z platforms such as TikTok are not one-dimensional.
 TikTok hosts an enormous spectrum of creativity that encompasses a range of niche topics and communities.
 Many “older” adults have gained viral followings in recent months by merely being authentic with their audience.